MicrosoftDocs/Viva/Viva/insights/Tutorials/power-bi-sales.md

     ![Power BI sign in.](../Images/WpA/Tutorials/pbi-sign-in.png)

-19. Select and enter credentials for the organizational account that you use to sign in to Workplace Analytics, and then select **Save**.
+19. Select and enter credentials for the organizational account that you use to sign in to Workplace Analytics for Viva Insights, and then select **Save**.

     >[!Important]
     >You must sign in to Power BI with the same account you use to access Viva Insights.